GiacomoFerro/bisimulation-checker/README.md

 1. initial_state of M1 and M2 are in B and

-2. for any state p,q of M1,M2 respectively:
+2. for any state (p,q) of M1 and M2 respectively:

          if (p,q) are in B then: